Delving into the Unique Properties of Transition Metals

 Variable Oxidation States: A Spectrum of Reactivity

 The presence of both (n-1)d and ns electrons allows transition metals to exhibit variable oxidation states, meaning they can lose different numbers of electrons to form ions with varying charges.
-This flexibility is a direct consequence of the relatively small energy difference between the (n-1)d and ns orbitals.
-For example, iron can exist in +2 (ferrous) and +3 (ferric) oxidation states, leading to different compounds with distinct properties.
+So this flexibility is a direct consequence of the relatively small energy difference between the (n-1)d and ns orbitals.
+Consider this: for example, iron can exist in +2 (ferrous) and +3 (ferric) oxidation states, leading to different compounds with distinct properties.
 Manganese displays an even wider range, with oxidation states ranging from +2 to +7.
 This ability to exist in multiple oxidation states is responsible for the rich redox chemistry of transition metals and their crucial role in numerous biological and industrial processes.

 Catalytic Activity: Accelerating Chemical Reactions